|Responsible Unit:||Vice Provost for Academic Affairs|

 D. The right to bring witnesses to give evidence on the part of the student and to examine any witnesses brought by the instructor.
 Only the accused student may present the student's case and examine witnesses.
 Postponement of a scheduled dean's hearing may be allowed on the basis of unavailability of important witnesses but only if the cause for unavailability is reasonable.

-E. Members of the College community or parents or guardians may be present for "moral support" but cannot actively participate in the hearing.
+E. Members of the College community or parents or guardians may be present for "moral support" but cannot actively participate in

 F. In accordance with the Family Education Rights and Privacy Act of 1974, the College may release information pertaining to individual judicial cases to appropriate College personnel and to parents of students who are dependent.
 With those exceptions, information from a student's judicial file will not be made available to anyone other than the student without the student's written consent except in compliance with a lawfully issued subpoena or court order or in the event of a health or safety emergency.